akeneo/pim-helpcenter/content/md/connectivity/manage-event-subscription.md

 ![Download logs button](../img/connection-download-logs-button.png)

-In the `.txt` file uploaded on your computer when you click on the `Download logs` button, you have access to several log levels:
+In the `.txt` file uploaded on your computer when you click on the `Download logs` button, you have access to several log levels that will help you to understand why you did or didn't receive some events.
-- **Error** logs show you when something went wrong with the connected application.
-Either it didn't answer quickly enough, or it responded with an error code.
-- **Warning** logs alert you when your PIM reached the maximum number of events we can send per hour.
-- **Notice** logs tell you why an event hasn't been sent to your connected application.
-It can be because the connection itself raised the event through the REST API or because the connection has no permission to see the product in question.
-- **Info** logs inform you when a bunch of events has been sent to your connected application.

 ::: info
 Want to know more about each type of logs?